Nichiren Buddhism: Globalization

 Some have characterized the Soka Gakkai as evangelical but others claim that it broke out of the "Two Buddhisms" paradigm.
 It is quite multi-ethnic and it has taken hold among native populations in locations including Korea, Malaysia, Brazil, Europe, parts of Africa, India, and North America.
 The growth of the Soka Gakkai was sparked by repeated missionary trips beginning in the early 1960s by Daisaku Ikeda, its third president.
 In 1975 the Soka Gakkai International was launched in Guam.
 In the United States it has attracted a diverse membership including a significant demographic of African Americans.
 Since the 1970s, it has created institutions, publications and exhibitions to support its overall theme of "peace, culture, and education."
 There is academic research on various national organizations affiliated with this movement: the United States, the United Kingdom, Italy, Canada, Brazil, Scotland, Southeast Asia, Germany, and Thailand.

-The Rissho Kosei Kai focuses on using its teachings to promote a culture of religiosity through inter-religious dialogue.
+The Risshō Kōseikai focuses on using its teachings to promote a culture of religiosity through inter-religious dialogue.
 In 1967, it launched the "Faith to All Men Movement" to awaken a globalized religiosity.
 It has over 2 million members and 300 Dharma centers in 20 countries throughout the world including Frankfurt and Moorslede.
 It is active in interfaith organizations, including the International Association for Religious Freedom (IARF) and Religions for Peace (WCRP).
 It has consultative states with the United Nations and since 1983 issues an annual Peace Prize to individuals or organizations worldwide that work for peace and development and promote interreligious cooperation.

-The Reiyukai conducts more typical missionary activities in the West.
+The Reiyūkai conducts more typical missionary activities in the West.
 It has a membership of between five hundred and one thousand members in Europe, concentrated in Italy, Spain, England and France.
-The approximately 1,500 members of the Nihonzan Myohoji have built peace pagodas, conducted parades beating the drum while chanting the daimoku, and encouraged themselves and others to create world peace.
+The approximately 1,500 members of the Nipponzan Myōhōji have built peace pagodas, conducted parades beating the drum while chanting the daimoku, and encouraged themselves and others to create world peace.

-Nichiren Shoshu has six temples in the United States led by Japanese priests and supported by lay Asians and non-Asians.
+Nichiren Shōshū has six temples in the United States led by Japanese priests and supported by lay Asians and non-Asians.
 There is one temple in Brazil and the residing priest serves as a "circuit rider" to attend to other locations.